Interested in being a part of Cochrane Public Health?

 Whilst some of these tasks are undertaken on a voluntary basis, or as part of academic pursuits, funders dedicated to supporting best evidence in health promotion and public health are often called upon to provide resources to ensure projects are carried out.

-If you like to be added to our contact database to receive updates on new protocols and review, opportunities for involvement, and news of other related issues, please send us an email to obtain the membership form.
+To receive updates on new protocols and review, opportunities for involvement, and news of other related issues, please follow us on Twitter @CochranePH

 Become a Cochrane review author